 tried to sleep on the floor on the sleeping pads, but security guys had a problem with that. -namche

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Cork Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Cork Airport.

 What to Expect